scenerystack/community/docs/reference/api/chipper/phetioCompareAPIs.md

 # phetioCompareAPIs

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser-and-node/phetioCompareAPIs.ts](https://github.com/phetsims/chipper/blob/main/js/browser-and-node/phetioCompareAPIs.ts) for the most up-to-date information.

 ## Overview

 Compare PhET-iO APIs for two versions of the same sim.
 This function treats the first API as the "ground truth"